winklogo200.png

 Anniversary of the NFL

 On September 17, 1920 At Ralph Hay’s Hupmobile Showroom in Canton, Ohio eleven franchise delegations met and each chipped in $100.00 to start the American Professional Football Association (which would change its name to the NFL in a couple years).
+This was actually a follow-up meeting to the original meeting that started the organization process held on August 20, 1920.
 There were not enough seats for everyone to have one so some of the guys sat on the floorboards of the cars in the showroom.
 Hay served prohibition draft beer in buckets for the men to drink while they talked.
 The teams represented were the Chicago Cardinals, Decatur Staleys, Canton Bulldogs, Muncie Flyers, Rock Island Independents, Hammond Pros, Rochester Jeffersons, Massillon Tigers, Cleveland Indians, Akron Pros and the Dayton Triangles.

 The very first order of business was the withdrawal of the Massillon franchise from professional football in 1920.
 The league would pick up the Buffalo All-Americans, Columbus Panhandles, Detroit Heralds and the Chicago TIgers prior to the start of games being played.
 The first game featuring an AFPA team would be played on September 26, 1920 as the Rock Island Independents beat up on their non-league opponent the St. Paul Ideals 48-0.
 The first head to head matchup of APFA teams was on October 3, 1920 when the Dayton Triangles of Carl Storck blanked the Columbus Panhandles 14-0.